Dialectical Behavior Therapy Consultation Team

 The Bridge Training Institute is offering an ongoing, online Consultation Team led by 2 highly skilled and experienced leaders.
 Membership is limited to 8 people.
 Each session will conform to the Consultation Team principles and format specified by Marsha Linehan.
 For a very detailed description of the Consultation Team, please see: https://dbt-lbc.org/index.php?page=101147#consultation.

-The Consultation Team meets for 90 minutes every Tuesday, 9:15 AM to 10:45 AM EST in a video-conference format.
-A computer, tablet or cell phone with a camera is all the technology you will need.
+There are 2 Consultation Teams that meet meet for 90 minutes every Tuesday in a video-conference format.
+Team 1 meets at 9:15 AM to 10:45 AM EST. Team 2 meets at 12:30 PM to 2:00 PM EST. A computer, tablet or cell phone with a camera is all the technology you will need.
 A high-speed internet connection is recommended.

 The Learning Objectives